mattrips/scratchPad/ProtocolConformance 200703.md

 print(getId(of: x)) // "P"
 ```
 ---
-Example 1.5.4.2 demonstrates that an implementation provided by a refinement of a protocol can be unavailable to a concretization even though the concretization satisfies the constraints on the implementation.
+Example 1.5.4.2 demonstrates that an implementation of a protocol's requirement provided by a refinement of the protocol can be unavailable to a concretization even though the concretization satisfies the constraints on the implementation.